Pumpkin Cream Cold Brew

-Make a healthier vegan version of Starbucks pumpkin cream cold brew at home with this simple recipe!
+Make a Starbucks pumpkin cream cold brew at home with this simple recipe!
 It combines cold brew coffee with a delicious pumpkin spice foam that’s made with oat milk and pumpkin puree.

 You are in for a treat with this Starbucks copycat pumpkin cream cold brew recipe!
 It’s the perfect recipe for those crisp mornings that turn into warm days.
 Plus, my version is way healthier than the mega coffee shop’s version.
 This recipe is only 100 calories and has 13 grams of sugar while the Starbucks version is 250 calories and has 31 grams of sugar.
 No thank you!